berzak/celer/README.md

 # CELER: A 365 Participants Corpus of Eye Movements in L1 and L2 English Reading

-Eye movement recordings of ESL and native English speakers reading Wall Street Journal (WSJ) newswire sentences in English.
+Eye movement recordings of 69 native English speakers and 296 English learners reading Wall Street Journal (WSJ) newswire sentences.
 Each participant reads 156 sentences: 78 sentences shared across participants and 78 unique to each participant.

 ### Example